 Community Crime Prevention Initiative

-The Community Crime Prevention Initiative (CCPI) is a Buffalo Urban Renewal Agency sponsored community-wide strategy for crime reduction and blight removal.
+The Community Crime Prevention Initiative (CCPI) is a Buffalo Urban Renewal Agency sponsored community-wide strategy for crime reduction, blight removal and beautification.
 Funded by Community Development Block Grant funds, these crime prevention programs operate within the community and involve residents actively working together with local government agencies to address issues contributing to crime, delinquency and disorder.

-These programs are operated not only by neighborhood residents, but also by faith-based organizations, and police officers.
-Community members are encouraged to play key roles in problem identification and planning solutions to resolve those problems which may be unique to their community.
+These programs are operated not only by neighborhood residents, but also by faith-based organizations, businesses, block clubs, students and police officers.
+Community members are encouraged to play key roles in problem identification and planning solutions to resolve those problems which may be unique to their community but that has an impact on the whole community's development.

 The Community Crime Prevention Initiative also works with the Buffalo Public Schools, the Division of Citizen Services, other city staff and officials, civic leaders, and business representatives in fulfilling its mission, goals and objectives.
 The Crime Prevention awareness Strategic Plan includes: